loighic/loighic.github.io/_projects/macro_project.md

 ---
 ---

 <small>This is a revised version of the [OpenStax Principles of Macroeconomics](https://openstax.org/details/books/principles-macroeconomics-3e).
-This version, like the original, is licensed under a [Creative Commons attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).</small>
+This version, like the original, is licensed under a [Creative Commons attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/).
+The source files are [here](https://github.com/loighic/loighic.github.io/tree/main/_pages/macro).</small>

 <small>&copy; 2024 Gregory Johnson.</small>